rghvndr99/hearMe/INTENT_DETECTION_GUIDE.md

 ## Overview

-Your HearMe application now has an **intelligent intent detection system** that intercepts user messages BEFORE sending them to OpenAI.
+Your VoiceLap application now has an **intelligent intent detection system** that intercepts user messages BEFORE sending them to OpenAI.
 This allows you to provide instant, custom responses for specific user intents like "I want to talk to a human" without consuming OpenAI API credits.

 ---